Truncation of long-range percolation with non-summable interactions in dimensions $d\geq 3$: Dispersion of random paths

 \section{Dispersion of random paths}

 In this section, we study the question of how much mass the $n$-th step of a random walk $(S_n)_{n\in \N_0}$ can have on a single point.
 In other words, we establish upper bounds for $\p(S_n=x)$ uniformly over $x\in \Z^d$ and for different types of random walks $(S_n)_{n\in \N_0}$.
-We start with the case where $S_n$ is the sum of independent random variables.
+We start with the case where $S_n$ is the sum of independent random variables in Section \ref{sec:randvar}.
+The results shown in this section, in particularly Lemma \ref{lem1}, are a main input for the proof of Theorem \ref{theo:isotropic} in dimensions $d\geq 4$.
+Contrary to that, the proof of Theorem \ref{theo:isotropic} in dimension $d = 3$ needs different types of random walks, which are considered in Section \ref{sec:unpredictable}.
+The main new input that is needed to prove Theorem \ref{theo:isotropic} in dimension $d=3$ is Proposition \ref{prop:unpredictable}.